tomharvey/pwinty3-rb/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+You can create a `.env` file based on the provided `.env.sample` to hold your Pwinty sandbox credentials.

 #### For project owners only:
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version,